AlexLabram/Bonsai/BonsaiCheap.md

 	- Pot appropriate to style (e.g. deep pots for cascade)
 	- Speak to me before buying any trees so I can confirm that they're suitable

-## Caring for your bonsai
+## Bonsai care

-### Why is it so f***ing difficult?
++ Why is it so !"£% difficult?
-+ The practitioner is God... and this is the downside
+	- The practitioner is God... and this is the downside
-+ Must provide everything that trees usually get from the environment / ecosystem
+	- Must provide everything that trees usually get from the environment / ecosystem

 ### Watering
 + Significance